bitmvr/mkBanner/README.md

 mkBanner "=" "50" "THIS IS A FIRST LINE MESSAGE.\n THIS IS A SECOND LINE MESSAGE.\n THIS IS A THIRD LIND MESSAGE."
 ```

+Please reference `include.sh` to see a working example of using this utility.